enbock/SpaceEngineers-TradeRedux/Data/Scripts/Elitesuppe/Trade/Stations/README.md

 ## Technical Station Implementation

-* FactoryStation - Recipient based factory (stop when full or not enough resources)
+* FactoryStation - Recipe based factory (stop when full or not enough resources)
 * TradingStation - Creates and destroys stock from/into void

 # Feature for stations